QuangTranUTE/Sentiment-Analysis-of-Customer-Reviews/README.md

 # Sentiment Analysis of Customer Reviews

 ## What is this?
 This repository contains code for training a rcurrent neural network with gated recurrent unit (GRU) cells.
 The model is used to analyse customer reviews from e-commerce websites.
-A model trained with about 100.000 product reviews (in Vietnamese) can be found in `models` folder.
+A model were trained using a dataset consisting of about 100.000 product reviews (in Vietnamese).
+See `models` folder for more info about the data.

 ## How to use it
 #### *1. Using it as a product review analyser*